LionelPinheiroDuarte/brain/README.md

 Due to the wide variety of thing I'm learning my brain cannot remember it all.

-So this website will help me document my knowledges.
+So this website will help me document my knowledge.

 Like a second brain.

 Credit to: